perryrh0dan/templates/readme.md

 #### Values

 For all values in this array the user will be asked to provide additional informations.
 This values can than be used like the default placeholders.
 With following syntax:

 ```
 {{values.<key>}}
 ```

+### Note

+Note that is displayed after initializing a new workspace.

 ## Development